 How Does LendingTree Get Paid?

-Overt discrimination in lending is illegal — as are certain types of more indirect discrimination — but it can still be a barrier to homeownership.
+Overt discrimination in lending is illegal — as are certain types of more covert discrimination — but it can still be a barrier to homeownership.
 We’ll go over your rights and the laws around lending discrimination, so you can protect yourself from unfair lending practices.

 Lending discrimination is common — for example, mortgage denial rates are higher for Black borrowers in all 50 of the country’s biggest metro areas — so it’s important to keep an eye out for unfair practices.